-Sources: U.S. Census Bureau; Woods & Poole Economics, Inc. Projected Note: Much of the increase in the Mixed/other population between 1990 and 2000 is due to a change in the survey question on race.
+Sources: U.S. Census Bureau; Woods & Poole Economics, Inc.

+Note: Much of the increase in the Mixed/other population between 1990 and 2000 is due to a change in the survey question on race.
+Figures may not sum to total due to rounding.